5 Great Cooking Oils and Fats to Use on a Keto Diet

 It's important to remember that even healthy oils can become carcinogenic when they are overheated, so it's good to be aware of how to use them.

-Here are six healthy cooking oils and fats to use on a keto diet.
+Here are five healthy cooking oils and fats to use on a keto diet.

 1) Extra virgin olive oil